data2health/informatics-playbook/docs/chapters/chapter_3.md

 ## Lessons learned / summary

-*This section is optional but encouraged in chapters where the source of truth for the majority of the content is external (Incorporated here by reference only)*
+- Making educational resources *discoverable* requires publishing metadata about that resource
+- Understanding whether a resource is open or not affects what metadata should be published
+- Inviting other instructors and learners to utilize and update educational resources builds an educational community
+- Educational communities have multiple benefits beyond keeping course material up to date

 ## Why this is important

+Keeping educational resources both *discoverable* and *up to date* is difficult for single CTSA sites.

+### Discoverability

-Keeping educational resources up to date and discoverable is difficult for single CTSA sites.
-In addition, sites replicating educational material that already exists is wasteful and largely ignores the possibility of building educational communities around such resources.
+Making an educational resource *discoverable* is of vital importance.
+Sites replicating educational material that already exists is ultimately a poor use of resources.
+Such replication largely ignores the possibility of building educational communities around such resources.

+Discoverability may be done for multiple reasons:

+1. to advertise that an educational resource exists so others may take the course,
+2. whether a course is appropriate to *reuse*, *repurpose*, or *remix*, and has additional resources to aid other instructors in adopting the material.

+### Keeping Material Updated

-One alternative that exists is providing collective ownership, such as the model for [The Carpentries](http://carpentries.org/) (Software, Data, and Library Carpentry), or the [R for Data Science](https://www.rfordatasci.com/) learning community.
+One alternative to a single site maintaining an education resource is providing *collective ownership* to a learning community, such as the model for [The Carpentries](http://carpentries.org/) (Software, Data, and Library Carpentry), or the [R for Data Science](https://www.rfordatasci.com/) learning community.
 Hundreds, if not thousands of educators have tested, honed, and improved the lesson material for these groups.
-This collective ownership of the learning material makes the material stronger and applicable to a wide range of learners.
-Additionally, the learning community that results from such collective ownership provides an opportunity for those with intermediate skills to improve their knowledge and practice in a safe environment.
+Collective ownership of the learning material makes the material stronger and more applicable to a wide range of learners.
+Additionally, the learning community that results from such collective ownership provides an opportunity for those with intermediate skills to improve their knowledge and practice this knowledge in a safe and supportive environment.

-Additionally, making an educational resource discoverable is of vital importance.
-Discoverability may be done for multiple reasons: to advertise that an educational resource exists so others may take the course, or in the case of open educational resources, whether a course is appropriate to reuse, repurpose, or remix, and has additional resources so other instructors can adopt the material.

 ## Status and feedback mechanisms